Methodology

 Background and coverage

-The information in this statistical release is based on data collected by the Department for Education in the annual statutory census collection on the children’s social work workforce.
+The information in this statistical release is based on data collected by the Department for Education in the annual statutory census collection on the children’s social work workforce (CSWW).
 The census collects information from local authorities in England on the social workers and agency workers they employ within their children’s services departments.

-The guide to submitting data provides information on how local authorities should collect and submit data to complete the children’s social work workforce census.
+The guide to submitting data (opens in a new tab) provides information on how local authorities should collect and submit data to complete the CSWW census.

-Since 2013 the children’s social work workforce census has collected data for each full year ending 30 September.
-Data was collected at an aggregate (local authority) level from 2013 to 2016.
-From 2017 onwards data has been collected on individual social workers, with the latest collection covering the year from 1 October 2021 to 30 September 2022.
+Since 2013, the CSWW census has collected data for each full year ending 30 September.
+Data was collected at aggregate (local authority) level from 2013 to 2016.
+From 2017 onwards data has been collected on individual social workers, with the latest collection covering the year from 1 October 2022 to 30 September 2023.

 Prior to 2013, the primary source for information on the children and family social work workforce was the National Minimum Data Set for Social Care (NMDS-SC).
 This was a voluntary return.
 The last report on this data published by the department covered the workforce at December 2012 and used data returned by 68 out of the 152 local authorities.
 There has been a 100% response rate for each of the statutory collections since 2013.